hjwp/TDDjango-site/talk_proposal.rst

 Co-presenter / Assistants
 -------------------------

 I'm keen to have a co-presenter, especially if we anticipate a larger class size.
-I'm hoping I can call on Jonathan Hartley, who's done it with me before, and has presented at PyCon in the past...
+I'm hoping I can call on Jonathan Hartley, who's done it with me before, and is a regular PyCon attendee & presenter...
 But he has a new baby, so failing that I should be able to rope in one of my colleagues from PythonAnywhere.
-A tutorial assistant could potentially work, as long as they were familiar with the material (ie, if they could find time to go through the tutorial online)
+A "tutorial assistant" could potentially work, as long as they were familiar with the material (ie, if they could find time to go through the tutorial online)